fan2/python/python第三方库/python-SciPy.md

+[TOC]

 ## SciPy

-- [NumPy](https://numpy.org/): NumPy is the fundamental package for scientific computing with Python.
-- [SciPy](https://www.scipy.org/): is a Python-based ecosystem of open-source software for mathematics, science, and engineering.
+[SciPy](https://www.scipy.org/): is a Python-based ecosystem of open-source software for mathematics, science, and engineering.

 In particular, these are some of the core packages under SciPy: